vs3kulic/ThePerson/README.md

-Our goal is to simulate a human in Python as closely as possible (and create a super long script) while providing a learning opportunity for beginners and a fun activity for experienced devs.
+Our goal is to simulate a human in Python as closely as possible (and create a super long script) while providing a learning opportunity for beginners and a fun activity for experienced devs, and spark imagination and creativity.
+We also aim to keep our community safe and engaging for everyone.

 ---

-## 🚀 Why contribute?
+## 🚀 Why Contribute?
 - **Beginner-Friendly**: Whether you’re adding a new hobby, an `eat()` method, or fixing a typo, no contribution is too small.
 - **Learn OOP by Doing**: Understand classes, methods, and inheritance by